04 April 2024

 GETTING THERE & AROUND

-Trains from London Victoria (Southern) and London Bridge/St Pancras (ThamesLink) usually take about an hour to reach Brighton's main station, although engineering works at weekends can add to this.
+Trains from London Victoria (Southern) and London Bridge/St Pancras (ThamesLink) take about an hour to reach Brighton's main station, although engineering works at weekends can add to this.
 The station is a short walk from the city centre but depending on where you are staying, London Road, Hove and Preston Park, among other stations, may work better.
 Central Brighton and Hove is small enough that it's easy to explore on foot but there's also a good network of local buses.

 WHERE TO STAY